rsethur/saferollout/README.md

 ## Safe rollout concept

-The below illustration shows how users can gradually upgrade to version n+1 of the model from the currently running version n.
-At every step it is a good practice to validate that operational metrics are all within threshold (e.g. response time tail latencies , #errors etc).
+The below illustration shows how users can gradually upgrade to a new version of the model in a new deployment V<sub>n+1</sub> from the currently running version in deployment V<sub>n</sub>.
+At every step it is a good practice to validate that operational metrics are all within threshold (e.g. response time tail latencies , #errors etc) before opening up more traffic.
 We have implemented this in this repo.

 ![Saferollout process](docs/imgs/saferollout-concept.jpg)

-## Safe rollout Semantics
+## Safe rollout semantics

+It is important to have clean set of semantics so that users share same vocabulary while implementing non trivial ci/cd pipelines.
+We use tags to keep track of the deployment types.

 Deployment can be of three types:
 * `PROD_DEPLOYMENT`: As the name suggests, the main model version serving prod traffic
+* `OLD_PROD`: You might want to keep the last known good model for a while before deleting it.
 * Release candidate: The new version of the model that you want to test before making it the production model.
-* `OLD_PROD`: You might want to keep the last known good model for a while before deleting it.
+In the example in this repo since we have only one release candidate, we can get away without tagging this explicitly since we know the deployment name (we generate a unique name at the beginning of the ci/cd script).
+Good idea to tag this if you want to explicitly track this.

-We use tags to keep track of the deplpoyment types.
-You can additional tags to track for e.g. experimental models that you might have.
+You can add additional tags to track for e.g. experimental models that you might have.

 ![Saferollout semantics](docs/imgs/saferollout-semantics.jpg)

+In the above diagram, the columns indicate the timeperiods (T<sub>0</sub>, T<sub>1</sub> etc).
+The rows has the deployment versions.
+At T<sub>0</sub> we have deployment V<sub>n</sub> (version n) tagged as production and has 100% traffic.
+At T<sub>1</sub> we have V<sub>n+1</sub> as release candidate taking 0% traffic.
+Gradually when it takes 100 % traffic it gets tagged as production and Vn becomes `OLD_PROD` and eventually gets deleted.
+We use the tags so that from the ci/cd scripts you will be able to identify the various types of deployment.

 ## Design of safe rollout pipeline
 In the example here you will see the flow from training -> model registration -> safe rollout of new model version into production.
 You will see how we use [validate metrics](https://github.com/rsethur/validate-metrics) github action to automate the validation of operational metrics at very step of the rollout.